yihao-meng/HoloCine/README.md

 ## Examples

-We provide several commented-out examples directly within the `Wan2.2-T2V-A14B-multi-shot-full-attention.py` script.
+We provide several commented-out examples directly within the `HoloCine_inference_full_attention.py` and `HoloCine_inference_full_attention.py` script.
 You can uncomment any of these examples to try them out immediately.